To submit an article online, and to check the status of your submission, you need to have an account with Sri Lanka Journal of Bio-Medical Informatics

 3. How to submit an article

-All submissions must be made through the electronic platform of the SLJBMI only.
+All submissions must be made only through the electronic platform of the SLJBMI.

-The principal/corresponding author will be required to declare the copyrights permissions through the electronic platform of the SLJBMI, along with the manuscript, on behalf of all the co-authors (if any).
-Furthermore, any illustration, structure or table that has been published elsewhere must be declared, and the relevant copyright permission for reproduction must be obtained.
+The submitting author is required to accept the copyrights permissions through the electronic platform of the SLJBMI, along with the manuscript.
+Furthermore, any illustration, structure or table that has been published elsewhere must be declared as having relevant copyright permission.

-A successful electronic submission of a manuscript will be followed by a system-generated acknowledgement to the principal/corresponding author.
+A successful electronic submission of a manuscript will be followed by a system-generated acknowledgement to the submitting author.

 4. Instructions on Writing